Also known as

 What does it look like?

-Small-to-large evergreen, hairless tree to 15+ m (sometimes a dense shrub) with distinctive lumpy warts on the stems.
+Small-to-large evergreen, hairless tree or dense shrub (<15+ m) with distinctive lumpy warts on the stems.
 Dark green leaves (5-13 x 3-6 cm) are glossy on the top surface and arranged in opposite pairs on the stems.
-Tiny fragrant, creamy flowers make up flowerheads (25 x 20 cm) produced from November to March and are followed by bluish or purplish-black berry-like fruit (6 x 5 mm) coated with a powdery 'bloom'.
+Tiny fragrant, creamy flowers make up flowerheads (25 x 20 cm, Nov-Mar) and are followed by bluish or purplish-black berry-like fruit (6 x 5 mm) coated with a powdery 'bloom'.

 Are there any similar species?